daniel-mar/daniel-mar/README.md

 My current portfolio page: https://daniel-mar.github.io/react-landing-page/

 ### Graduated Coding Dojo's Full Stack Software Development coding bootcamp!
 Familiarized myself in 3 stacks; Python, C# and MERN!
 #### I am looking forward to expanding my growth provided by my next immersive software engineering coding boot camp to step out of my comfort zone in order to expand my skillset in DevOps, testing and Java + Spring boot development.
 Very ecstatic about continuing to follow my curiosity and become an overall better software engineer!
+Also, I will be returning to complete my BSc in Computer Science and will be working towards my Masters in Computer Science soon after.
 #### I have hosted study sessions & debugging via Zoom with my cohort mates at Coding Dojo following our bootcamp lectures and on the weekends as well.
 #### My goal is to continously show up for my future self, understanding that this is a marathon of continous education.
 #### Here are a collection of projects that I've developed throughout my software development journey!